 • MSDN and TechNet

 I was PM of msdn.com and technet.com, which at the time were the Web's largest community sites for developers and IT-Pros.
-I built out an analytics team (and the tech behind it), defined customer-success metrics and helped the team improve them, integrated MSDN with Visual Studio, grew Microsoft's online developer communities, and built an "internal SaaS" model to lower editorial and globalization costs.
+I built and led our analytics team, defined customer-success metrics and helped the team improve them, integrated MSDN with Visual Studio, grew Microsoft's online developer communities, and built an "internal SaaS" model to lower editorial and globalization costs.
 I also overhauled site navigation across 10M+ pages and improved site search.

 • Microsoft Server Management Products

-I co-founded the team that built Microsoft's first Application Management product, leading a team that grew to 20 PMs responsible for Microsoft's server-management products including Operations Manager (now called SCOM).
+I co-founded the team that built Microsoft's first Application Management product, leading a team that grew to 20 PMs responsible for Microsoft's server-management products including Operations Manager (now called System Center).

 • Stockpoint